To ensure that:

 The following definitions apply to this document:

-360 International is the service division within the International Office that supports the University’s outbound student mobility objectives, including the management of the exchange/study abroad arrangements and the Via TRM system.
+360 International is the service division within the International Office that supports the University’s outbound student mobility objectives, including management of the exchange programme and other learning abroad initiatives, and the registration of all University student activity travel.

-Approving manager is the traveller’s line manager or a manager higher in the approval hierarchy with the appropriate financial delegated authority or travelling student’s supervisor, Via TRM programme manager, travel plan approver or the 360 International office.
+Approving manager is the traveller’s line manager or a manager higher in the approval hierarchy with the appropriate financial delegated authority or travelling student’s supervisor, travel organiser, or the 360 International office.

 Entire duration is the total length of the trip from the date of departure to the date of return to the traveller’s place/city of departure.

-High risk destination is an area of a country that the Ministry of Foreign Affairs and Trade (MFAT) and (or) the Insurer have identified as having a ”avoid non-essential” travel or “do not travel” status.
+High risk destination is an international location (i.e. country or area of a country) that the Ministry of Foreign Affairs and Trade (MFAT) and (or) the Insurer have identified as having an “avoid non-essential travel” or “do not travel” status.

-Insurer is the University’s travel insurer, Allianz Insurance Limited, via the University’s broker Marsh Ltd.
+Insurer is the University’s travel insurer via the University’s insurance broker Marsh Ltd.

 Staff member refers to an individual employed by the University on a full, casual or part-time basis.